Important Starting from the June 2025 release, the public API is upgraded to HotChocolate v15.

 Default Complexity Calculation

-The default calculation algorithm in HotChocolate considers the complexity of the query fields and their child fields, as well as any specified multiplicative factors.
+The default calculation algorithm in HotChocolate considers the complexity of the query fields and their child fields.

 Example of GraphQL query complexity calculation: